 We also have a page about other types of French accommodation on offer which explains the different options for accommodation in France.

 Can I join a cycling tour in France?

 In summary – There is a wide range of cycle tours for you to join in France regardless of the type of riding you wish to do.
 Select from guided or self-guided options.

 Those who prefer to join a cycling tour group for their French cycling holiday will be spoilt for choice.
 There are many benefits of this style of trip, the main one being you simply turn up on day 1 and everything else is taken care of by someone else.
 There are tours catering for all levels of fitness and types of riding.
 So, whether you ride regularly and are looking for that next big challenge, or you simply want to try something new on holiday, you will find something to suit.

 There are two main styles of bike tours in France.
 The first are guided tours where you join a group and are accompanied by guides for the duration of the trip.
 The second are self-guided tours where the planning is done for you, but you do not have a guide accompany you each day.
 We will explain each in a little more detail below.

-While much of the organisation is taken care of on a self-guided tour, you will not have a guide accompany you on the trip.
-On this style of tour there is no group to join and you can start whenever suits you.
-The tour company organises your accommodation and provides you with route details for your riding which you then undertake yourself.
+While much of the organization is taken care of on a self-guided tour, you will not have a guide accompany you on the trip.
+On this style of bike tour, there is no group to join and you can start whenever suits you.
+The tour company organizes your accommodation and provides you with route details for your riding which you then undertake yourself.
 If necessary, the tour company can assist with any problems you encounter along the way.